Aquaticat/Monochromatic/roadmap.md

 ## Add a way for authors to specify license.

-## Find a way to format mdx
+## MAYBE: Find a way to format mdx priority:low

-## Use pagefind or other tools to pre-generate search results pages.
+## MAYBE: Use pagefind or other tools to pre-generate search results pages.

 ## TODO: Comment system